 If you set NT and RTSAM to 0, the noise option TRNOISE ... is ignored.
-Thus you may switch off the noise contribution of an individual voltage source VNOI by the command alter @vnoi[trnoise] = [0 0 0 0 0] \$ no noise alter @vrts[trnoise] = [0 0 0 0 0 0 0] \$ no noise set notrnoise to your .spiceinit file (for all your simulations) or into your control section in front of the next run or tran command (for this specific and all following simulations).
-The command
+Thus you may switch off the noise contribution of an individual voltage source VNOI by the command alter @vnoi[trnoise] = [0 0 0 0] \$ no noise alter @vrts[trnoise] = [0 0 0 0 0 0 0] \$ no noise set notrnoise to your .spiceinit file (for all your simulations) or into your control section in front of the next run or tran command (for this specific and all following simulations).
+The command unset notrnoise will reinstate all noise sources.

-See chapt.
+See Chapt.
 17.5.3 for the alter command.